Juma6/Juma6/README.md

 - 👋 Hi, I’m @Juma6
-  # this page dedicated java
+  # this page is dedicated for java

 <!---